ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/F-15.PNG)

+4. Run the application container build.

-    Click **Save and Queue** to save the build definition and queue it for execution.
-Click on the **Build number** on the top of the page.
+    At the top of the page, click **Save and Queue** to save the build definition and queue it for execution.
+Click on the **Build number** on the top of the page to view the progress of the build.
 Wait for the build process to finish.
 When all build tasks complete OK and the build process finishes, you will see the screen below.

     ![alt tag](./images/F-16.PNG)